 Once imported, the file will be added to the Points folder.
-If there are errors in the data, the errors can be corrected as described in Correcting Data Errors.
+If there are errors in the data, the errors can be corrected as described in Correcting Data Errors in Leapfrog Geo.

 To view the imported data, double-click on the object that has been added to the Points folder.